submergedstructure/transcript-editor/README.md

 ### Done

 * I'd like to add a button that toggles the scroll to current word as the current word changes, defaulting to on.
+* I need to check the code selecting the currently active word based on the current time reported by the player.
+Seems it some cases it is selecting the wrong word.
+* Ability to move forward and backward by segments or words as well as moving the audio forward / backward by not 5 but 15 seconds.

 ## Based on minimalist-fulcro-template-backendless